From £57,6609

 Land Rover Defender infotainment and sat-nav

 When Land Rover tells you it has created a new-generation infotainment system, you’d be forgiven for being concerned.
 This is a company whose entertainment, information and communications systems have routinely not just been second best to almost everyone else’s but also more prone to bugs and the whole ‘turn it off and on again’ routine.
-No word yet on the reliability of this new system but, for the first time, we’re able to tell you that it’s now really, honestly, as good as anyone’s.
+However, for the first time, we’re able to tell you that the Defender's Pivi Pro system really, honestly, is as good as anyone’s.

 ENGINES & PERFORMANCE

-The Defender offers a number of internally combusted drivetrains, with a plug-in hybrid to follow next year.
-For now, though, there are D200 (197bhp) and D240 (236bhp) 2.0-litre turbo diesels, a 2.0-litre P300 (296bhp) turbo petrol and this, the P400 (395bhp), which has a mildly hybridised inline six-cylinder petrol engine.
-All are from Jaguar Land Rover's Ingenium engine range and all drive through an eight-speed ZF automatic gearbox to all four wheels, although there’s a low-ratio final drive, too.
+The Defender offers a number of internally combusted drivetrains, and all drive through an eight-speed ZF automatic gearbox to all four wheels, although there’s a low-ratio final drive, too.

 Among the aero-friendly features, the headlight surrounds and tail-lights contain little indents and shelves where, appropriately, dust and grime can accumulate